 While the average American can buy a mango from Burma in the dead of winter, our hunter-gatherer ancestors were limited to what foods they could hunt or gather given different seasons.
-Recent research indicates that the Hadza gut microbiome actually shifts and adapts, depending on the season and the foods they are consuming.
+Recent research indicates that the Hadza gut microbiome actually shifts and adapts, depending upon the season and the foods they are consuming.
 The data indicate the microbiota of many urbanized people is characteristic of a diet limited in plant-derived complex carbohydrates that fuel gut microbiota metabolism and maintain resident bacterial populations.
 The more we begin to understand our gut microbiome, the more we understand how intrinsically our health is connected to these little guys.

 Close to the Ground

 It is safe to say that our hunter-gatherer ancestors ate diets that were minimally processed and “close to the ground.”
 If they could chase it or harvest it and it was edible, they would likely have consumed that food.
 Our ancestors did not have the opportunity to enjoy a bag of Doritos, a pint of ice cream, or even a loaf of bread whenever they desired.